Opulence

 My current project ‘Opulence’ is an ode to my late brother and all people from Afro-Caribbean descent, that still are not free to live and express their sexuality to their fullest.

 To this day homosexuality is strongly stigmatised and condemned within the Caribbean community.
-Also, Black people from the former colonies and the Caribbean islands in the Netherlands are increasingly radicalised and objectified.
+Also, Black people from the former colonies and the Caribbean islands in the Netherlands are increasingly racialised and objectified.
 This project seeks to break out of this dichotomy by portraying these subjects in unadorned, raw yet graceful portraits.

 During the spring of 2013 I started documenting the Ballroom scene in Amsterdam, Berlin, Milan and Paris.
 ‘Houses’ organise vibrant meetings that offer emancipatory possibilities of expression that relate to gender and/or race issues in a trustworthy environment where fashion and attitude mix with mutual understanding.